Can3299/CryptedXLS/README.md

 > ```
 > cp *file* ~/
 > ```
 > This command copies the downloaded CryptedXLS file to the home(~) directory of Termux, so you can run the file more easily.
-You need to enter the name of the file you downloaded in the *file* statement in the command.
+You need to **`enter`** the name of the file you downloaded in the *file* statement in the command.
 For example, someone who downloaded the 1.0.0 version of CryptedXLS for arch64 should write CryptedXLS_Linux_Arm64_1.0.0.sh in the *file* statement.

 > ```
 > cd
 > ```
-> Since we copied the CryptedXLS file to the home directory, you need to enter this directory to run the file.
+> Since you copied the CryptedXLS file to the home directory, you need to **`enter`** this directory to run the file.

 > ```
 > ls